Not sure what to pack when you move into your College? We’ve put together a helpful list of things you will and won’t need.

-The appearance of a student loan in your bank account can be overwhelming, with the temptation to go on a spending spree.
-The best piece of advice we can offer is to budget properly.
+The appearance of a student loan in your bank account can be overwhelming, many a student has given in to the temptation to go on a spending spree!
+The best piece of advice we can offer is to budget properly from the start, then it’ll become a normal part of life throughout university (and after).
+There are also lots of apps available now that can help with weekly, monthly and termly budgeting.

-- Most loans and grants are given at the start of term, so you need to make your money last until the next payment.
+- Most loans and/or grants are given to you at the start of term, so you will need to make your money last between payments.

 - Check when your College bill arrives (this is normally the start of term) and what it includes.
 Once you know your main outgoings for each term you can allocate yourself an amount each week to spend.